-As in the previous season, Maccabi Tel Aviv met three rivals at the Europa League preliminaries, and this time the ending was better.
-In its first round, Maccabi Tel Aviv hosted Khazar Lankaran of Azerbaijan and won 3-1 (Moussa Konate 22', Eliran Atar 39', Guillermo Israelevich 44').
-After a no-goal tie at the return match, the Yellows met the Bosnian Zeleznicar and won 2-0 at the away game (Roberto Collauti 47', 56').
-In the return match, Moti Iwanir's players exploded with a 6-0 score to equal the team's prior record win in Europe.
-This victory saw a pair by Collauti (18', 45'), another by Eliran Atar (54', 86'), a wonderful free kick Rafi Dahan (38'), and an own goal by defender Vasilyevich (81').
-The drawing in Switzerland called for Maccabi Tel Aviv and Panathinaikos to duel over the ticket to the Europa League Group Stage.
-After a 0-0 halftime score at Bloomfield, Moussa Konate (60') and Eliran Atar (67', 90') scored three times.
-Harris Medunjanin (61') scored at the return match in Athens and even two goals by the Greek team were not enough to beat Maccabi.
-The team made history with its first appearance at the Europa League Group Stage.
+As in the previous season, Maccabi Tel Aviv met three rivals in the Europa League qualifiers, and this time the ending was a happier one.
+In the first round, Maccabi hosted Khazar Lankaran of Azerbaijan and won 3-1 (Moussa Konate 22', Eliran Atar 39', Guillermo Israelevich 44').
+After a goalless draw in the return match, Maccabi advanced to the second round, where they faced Bosnian side Zeleznicar.
+They won the away leg 0-2 courtesy of a brace by Roberto Collauti in the 47th and 56th minute.
+In the return match, head coach Motti Ivanir's squad scored an explosive six goals in a 6-0 triumph that equalled the team's prior record win in Europe.
+This victory saw two players score braces (Collauti 18', 45' and Eliran Atar 54', 86'), a wonderful free kick by Rafi Dahan (38') and an own goal by defender Velibor Vasilic (81').
+The play-off draw in Switzerland handed Maccabi a trip to Greece to face European regulars Panathinaikos in a duel for a place in the group stage of the competition.
+After a 0-0 stalemate at halftime at Bloomfield, Moussa Konate (60') and Eliran Atar (67', 90') scored second-half goals to give Maccabi a 3-0 victory.
+Harris Medunjanin (61') scored at the return match in Athens and even two goals by the Greek side and a 2-1 defeat for the visitors were not enough to stand in the way of Maccabi Tel Aviv making an historic first appearance at the Europa League Group Stage.